-We received one comment letter on this aspect of the proposal.
-The commenter expressed support for the proposed amendment, believing that administrative costs would be reduced relative to making a separate filing for submitting the XBRL data.
+Paragraph (b)(1)(vii) of Rule 485 permits a posteffective amendment filing for any other purpose which the Commission shall approve. submitting the XBRL data.
 After considering commenter input, and to provide funds with flexibility to achieve cost and administrative efficiencies, we are adopting the amendments as proposed.

-ii.
+129 ii.
 15 Business Day Filing Period